Jacopown/dotfiles/README.md

 stow ~/dotfiles/zsh/
 ```

-Let's end this by installing some plugins and tools for our cli:
+Let's finish this up by installing some plugins and tools for our cli:

 ```bash
 git clone https://github.com/zsh-users/zsh-autosuggestions ${ZSH_CUSTOM:-~/.oh-my-zsh/custom}/plugins/zsh-autosuggestions